strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 export default Settings;
 ```

-This settings page is displaying a toggle that will allows you to manage if you want to cross or disable your tasks marked as done.
+This settings page is displaying a toggle that will allow you to manage if you want to cross or disable your tasks marked as done.

-Next thing that is necessary, tell your plugin to create a settings section.
+The next thing that is necessary, tell your plugin to create a settings section.
 You can achieve this by using the `createSettingSection` function.
 Learn more about it just right [here](https://github.com/strapi/strapi/blob/5cbb60ce4b652e84dd8d65ffa2713437ecb4e619/packages/core/admin/admin/src/StrapiApp.js).

 - Update the `admin/src/index.js` file by adding the following code just before the `app.registerPlugin` call: